 Whether you're a new or established education brand, your marketing campaigns will fail if they look like this:

 Stuffing a couple of blog posts with SEO keywords

 Sponsoring one conference

 So, why do marketing campaigns fail?
 For the most part, it comes down to 4 C's - clarity, campaign, customer, consistency.
-When you're a small business with limited resources dedicated to marketing, it's common for your marketing not to account for the 4 C's.
+When you're a small organization with limited resources dedicated to marketing, it's common for your marketing not to account for the 4 C's.
 But if you want to see the results you're looking for from your marketing investments, these are steps you should follow.

 Every marketing campaign must start with clarity around what the business goal is.
 This is a crucial step that is oftentimes overlooked.
-Your marketing initiatives will fail if you don't take the time to clarify the purpose of your marketing because you won't know how to evaluate how marketing is helping the business.
+Your marketing initiatives will fail if you don't take the time to clarify the purpose of your marketing because you won't know how to evaluate how marketing is helping the organization.

 Are you launching a new product?
 Do you want to sell to a new market?
 The more focused your goal is, the better.
 Once you have the business goal established, you can then create the marketing goal.

 Let's say you have a subscription-based tutoring app for foreign language classes.
 You have been selling it directly to parents, and now you want to sell it to schools.
 Your goals might be: